First Nation Fire Protection Services

 Roles and Responsibilities

 First Nation Band Councils manage fire protection services on reserve.
-AANDC provides core capital funding to First Nations on an annual basis.
+Indigenous and Northern Affairs Canada (INAC) provides core capital funding to First Nations on an annual basis.
 First Nations prioritize their spending to meet the needs of their communities including fire protection services.
 Fire protection services may include fire fighting, operation and maintenance of fire halls, training, education, and purchase of equipment such as fire trucks.

 Most First Nation communities receive an annual capital allocation for housing from the department, which they may use at their discretion for a range of eligible housing needs.
 This could include the repair or replacement of houses that are damaged by fire.

-Should community infrastructure be damaged or destroyed by fire, a First Nation may apply for additional major capital funding from AANDC to replace or repair the asset.
+Should community infrastructure be damaged or destroyed by fire, a First Nation may apply for additional major capital funding from INAC to replace or repair the asset.

-Q.3 How much funding does AANDC provide to First Nations for fire protection services?
+How much funding does INAC provide to First Nations for fire protection services?

 - Equipment and infrastructure (fire trucks, fire halls, etc.)